-If a foreground task lasts longer than expected or when calculation takes some time a feedback on progress should be given by the system.
+If a foreground task lasts longer than expected or when calculation takes some time, the system should provide some feedback on the task’s progress.
 Users are aware of response times of over one second and shorter.
 Consequently, operations that take two seconds or longer to complete should be considered to be lengthy and need of some type of progress feedback.
 But even in cases of short delays the user should be assured that the system is not hung or waiting for user input.
 Such a feedback is done by changing the mouse cursor to a busy pointer (aka throbber or spinner).
 When operation lasts longer the user should be able to anticipate when it’s finished.
 The appropriate graphical control for this task is a progress bar.

 Provide progress feedback when performing a lengthy operation.
 Users should never have to guess if progress is being made.